-If in the referee's opinion a foul is serious, a two minute penalty or an ejection (red card -5 minute penalty) may be given.
+If in the referee's opinion a foul is serious a two-minute penalty or an ejection (red card and a five-minute penalty) may be given.
 A player can be given a red card without first receiving a warning.

-After a time penalty is given, play is restarted at the point of the infraction with a free kick by the opposing team.
+After a time penalty is given play is restarted at the point of the infraction with a free kick by the opposing team.